 NEW Water becomes energy self-sufficient

-The traditional wastewater treatment philosophy has been: treat the water, make the water as clean as possible, and do away with the waste byproducts.
+The traditional wastewater treatment philosophy had been the following: treat the water, make the water as clean as possible, and do away with the waste byproducts.
 Conversely, the NEW Water plant is both progressive and proactive; the new design has made it possible for the plant to recover and reuse resources from the wastewater.

 For example, with approximately 600 cubic feet of biogas per minute made by the digesters, NEW Water is now able to generate 70-80% of their electricity on-site as opposed to having to buy it from a power plant.
 Further, the fluid bed incinerator that was designed and installed has become a large source of heat.
 As a result, NEW Water is now reducing their purchase of natural gas by nearly 80%.
 In fact, during the winter months NEW Water can now heat the entire complex and buildings – all from waste heat generated by the engines and the incinerator.